 The Parties agree that time is of the essence in the performance of services in this Contract.
-Any delay m the performance of the Deliverables as contained in the Contract can have a negative impact on the activities and functions of the Legislature.
-The Contractor acknowledges that untimely performance will damage the Legislature but by their nature such damages are impossible to ascertain presently and will be difficult to ascertain in the future.
+Any delay in the performance of the Deliverables as contained in the Contract can have a negative impact on the activities and functions of the Legislature.
+The Contractor acknowledges that untimely performance will damage the Legislature but by their nature, such damages are impossible to ascertain presently and will be difficult to ascertain in the future.
 The issues involved in determining the amount of damages will be multiple and complex, and will be dependent on many and variant factors, proof of which would be burdensome and require lengthy and expensive litigation, which the Parties desire to avoid.
-Accordingly, the Parties agree that it is in the Parties' best interest to agree upon a reasonable amount of damages which are not intended to be a penalty but are solely intended to compensate for unknown and unascertainable damages and serve as a guarantee of the performance by the Contractor.
+Accordingly, the Parties agree that it is in the Parties' best interest to agree upon a reasonable amount of damages that are not intended to be a penalty but are solely intended to compensate for unknown and unascertainable damages and serve as a guarantee of the performance by the Contractor.
 The LCM may waive the payment of any performance guarantee.

-• If the Contractor fails to submit any deliverable by the deadline in Schedule B, it shall pay \$1,000 for every calendar day until the Deliverable is acknowledged as received by the LCM.
-Any Deliverable received after 9 AM ET on the Deliverable due date will be considered late unless an alternate Deliverable schedule was previously agreed upon in writing by the LCM and the Contractor.
+• If the Contractor fails to submit any Deliverable by the dates established in paragraph 12, or submits a Deliverable deemed incomplete by the LCM, it shall pay \$1,000 for every calendar day until the Deliverable is acknowledged as received by the LCM.
+Any Deliverable received after 6PM Eastern Time on the Deliverable due date will be considered late unless an alternate Deliverable schedule was previously agreed upon in writing by the LCM and the Contractor.